Hervé Berville

+From 2022 to 2024, Berville served as Secretary of State for the Sea and Biodiversity in the governments of successive Prime Ministers Élisabeth Borne and Gabriel Attal.

 Early life and education

-A survivor of the Rwandan genocide, Berville was adopted by a French couple in Brittany, graduated from the London School of Economics and worked for Stanford University.
+A survivor of the genocide against the Tutsi in Rwanda, Berville was adopted by a French couple in Brittany, graduated from the London School of Economics and worked for Stanford University.
 During his studies, he conducted research in Kenya in 2016.
 Berville is active in the French intellectual circles.

 Political career

 In the French National Assembly, Berville was a member of the Committee on Foreign Affairs.
 In addition to his committee assignments, he served as vice chairman of the French Parliamentary Friendship Group for relations with Burundi and Rwanda.

-In April 2020, Berville was dispatched by President Emmanuel Macron to Kigali to officially represent the French government at the commemorations on the occasion of the 25th anniversary of the massacre of Rwandans.
+In April 2020, Berville was dispatched by President Emmanuel Macron to Kigali to officially represent the French government at the commemorations on the occasion of the 26th anniversary of the Genocide against the Tutsi of Rwanda.

 Political positions

 In July 2019, Berville voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.